-Inundated vernal pool at Mission Trails
+Inundated vernal pool at Mission Trails Regional Park

-Environmentally Sensitive Lands Regulations (ESL)
+Environmentally Sensitive Lands Regulations

-The city's Municipal Code contains Environmentally Sensitive Lands Regulations (ESL) that require the overall protection of sensitive biological resources and ensure implementation of the MSCP.
+The City's Municipal Code contains Environmentally Sensitive Lands (ESL) Regulations that require the overall protection of sensitive biological resources and ensure implementation of the MSCP.

 Development or activities that propose encroachment into sensitive biological resources are specifically regulated by Section 143.0141 of ESL above and by the Biology Guidelines in the Land Development Manual.